 According to Wikipedia, professionalism is a characteristic of people who systematically, effectively, and reliably perform professional activities in a wide variety of conditions.
 In other words, it involves more than thorough knowledge and experience in a given area; it also involves an ability to find creative solutions – with minimal downsides – to unpredictable challenges.
 Therefore, working with professionals should guarantee original, effective solutions even when faced with tricky situations.

-One steady AsstrA client requested delivery of a batch of collectible aircraft models from Bangladesh to Russia.
+One steady AsstrA client requested delivery of a batch of collectible aircraft models from Bangladesh.
 According to the specifications, the cargo was standard and not dangerous with a total weight of 1 ton.
 The products were fragile, and safety is achieved through careful packaging and monitoring at every stage of transportation.
 Taking into account these characteristics and the requested deadlines, the AsstrA team planned for delivery by air.
 But what happens if you send planes by sea?

 "We have been working smoothly with this client on this route for a long time.
 There was no indication that we might have unexpected difficulties, but the human factor can never be totally avoided.
 The sender made mistake, and the cargo went by sea in a different direction – to Ukraine," comments Lilia Yanushkevich, a Specialist in the Container Department at AsstrA.